jitendra-sme/div-center.github.io/README.md

 # Center Align a Div with CSS

-1. Version with margin + position
+1. Tranditional version with position + margin